Colorado State Highway 470: Exit list

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 Controversy

 The completion of the freeway has been mired in controversy.
 In 1975 Colorado Governor Dick Lamm vowed to "drive a silver spike" through the plans for the road.
-In 1989 voters turned down an expansion of the freeway by a four-to-one margin.
+In 1989, voters turned down an expansion of the freeway by a four-to-one margin.
 In the late 1990s a citizens group called Citizens Involved in the Northwest Quadrant (CINQ) was formed to oppose the completion of the freeway.
 In 2008, a group of Arvada residents sued to try to stop the city from joining the newly formed JPPHA.